The quiet calm water is like a mirror reflecting the alien-like trees that surround us.

 - Kayak rentals include paddles and personal floatation devices.

 - No prior paddling experience is necessary.
-Instructions will be provided.
+Instructions are provided.

-- Canoe and Stand-Up Paddle Board rentals are also available.
+- Shingle Creek Canoe and Stand-Up Paddle Board rentals are also available.

 - Open: 7 days a week / 8am to 7pm Summer & 8am to 5pm Winter (daylight savings).

-There are also motorized boat tours available as well as hiking and biking trails.
+There are also motorised boat tours of the area available as well as hiking and biking trails.

-Do yourself a favour the next time you come down to the Orlando area with the family.
-Take a break from the theme parks and experience natural Kissimmee Florida.
+Do yourself a favour the next time you plan a trip to the Orlando area with the family.
+Take a break from your visit with Walt Disney and experience miles of natural Kissimmee Florida marshlands.

 Travel assistance provided by Experience Kissimmee.
 As always, the opinions expressed in this post is entirely my own.